codercatdev/v2-codingcat.dev/content/blog/Learning Builder io from a Developers Perspective 435587b1f59749b5bfa95089f29fc4d2.md

 published: published
 slug: learning-builder-io-from-a-developers-perspective
 start: April 13, 2022
+title: Learning Builder.io from a Developers Perspective
+---
 I sat down with Tim Benniks, who is a professional developer advocate, to introduce him to Builder.io.
 It was great to hear what questions a developer might have when being first introduced to the tool.
 I know Tim is well versed in all things Jamstack, so he wasn't coming into the conversation completely blind.

 ## Key Takeaways